Todd Fordham

 Lindsey Todd Fordham (born October 9, 1973) is an American former professional football player who was an offensive tackle for 10 seasons in the National Football League (NFL).
 He played college football for the Florida State Seminoles.
 He played in the NFL for the Jacksonville Jaguars, Pittsburgh Steelers, and Carolina Panthers.

 Early life

-Fordham was a first-team 4A All-State selection at defensive endfrom Tift County High School in Tifton, Georgia.
+Fordham was a first-team 4A All-State selection at defensive end from Tift County High School in Tifton, Georgia.
 He was named one of the top 12 offensive linemen in Georgia by the Atlanta Journal-Constitution in addition to playing tight end.

 College career

 He was a four-year letterman at FSU and played in 44 games.
 As a senior in 1996, Fordham was offensive team captain and started every game at right offensive tackle before moving to right offensive guard for the last two contests.
 He surrendered just one sack and had a team-high 30 pancake blocks during his senior year, earning All-Atlantic Coast Conference second-team honors.
 As a junior in 1995, he started every game and did not allow a sack or pressure all year.
 That play garnered him honorable mention All-ACC recognition.